Barangay 143: Production

 Quezon City-based ASI Studios, a joint venture between Filipino firm Synergy88 and Singaporean company August Media Holdings is the production company behind Barangay 143.

 TV Asahi is responsible for Barangay 143s direction as well as coming up with character designs for the series.
 ASI Studios wrote the script and lead the production of the series.

-A Comeback GMA Network Sylvia Sanchez to voice Kapitana Baby Dela Cruz but replaced by actress Lorna Tolentino.
+A Comeback GMA Network Sylvia Sanchez to voice Kapitana Baby Dela Cruz but was replaced by actress Lorna Tolentino.

 It is described by the producers as a "360-degree concept" and a story of love, hubris, drama, crime and basketball.